 Establishing an Office

-U.S. firms interested in establishing an office in Ireland should evaluate:
+U.S. firms considering the establishment of an office in Ireland should also evaluate:

 Opportunities exist for U.S. companies to establish franchise systems in Ireland across niche sectors.
 U.S. franchises compete for market share by country of origin primarily with Ireland and the U.K.